infrasonar/docs/docs/collectors/probes/agentcore.md

   probe[Probe] --> | TCP 8750 | Agentcore[Agentcore] --> | HTTPS 8730 | infrasonarcloud[InfraSonar Cloud Platform];
 ```

+As probes usually run in the same Docker network as the Agentcore, they can easily connect to it.

 !!! note ""

-    Because probes usually run in the same Docker network as the Agentcore, they can easily connect to it.
+    it is possible to use TCP port 443 instead of 8730 we don't recommended this but some environment refuse inter traffic to ports other then 80 and 443

 ## Features